Electrical Final Inspection Punch List

 AHJ Open Items

-This is the working punch list where each deficiency is captured with ownership, corrective action, and dates needed to drive closeout.
+This section is the working punch list where each AHJ deficiency is recorded, assigned, and tracked to correction.

 Electrical Safety and Code Compliance Review